Superstitious people, who the characters openly call insane in an early episode.

 And Phil's love for "turkey, with pillowy mounds of mashed potatoes."

 One-Scene Wonder: "Bob" from "Mistaken Identity" is one.
-At one point Will and Carlton are arrested and accused of robbing cars.
-They then up in jail with a white dude with a doo-rag and a sleeveless denim jacket.
-Will, trying to cheer Carlton up, gets him to sing "Let My People Go" at which point Bob starts singing it with a voice of an angel, then proceeds to sing show tunes.
-He does it in such an intimidating manner that it just freaks Will and Carlton out MORE.
-Played by Raymond McLeod.
+At one point, Will and Carlton are arrested and accused of stealing cars.
+They then up in jail with a white dude with a do-rag and a sleeveless denim jacket.
+Will, trying to cheer Carlton up, gets him to sing "Let My People Go" at which point Bob starts singing it in a dignified bass voice that would make Paul Robeson proud.
+He then proceeds to sing show tunes.
+Bob does it in such an intimidating manner that it just freaks Will and Carlton out even more.
+He was portrayed by Raymond McLeod.

 Romantic Plot Tumor: Will and Lisa.
 Almost the entire fifth season revolves around their relationship.
 Even episodes in which she doesn't appear, when Will trying to get ready for married life drives the episodes' plots.

 Unpopular Popular Character: Jazz and Carlton are both well liked by the fandom.
 Within the show?
-Carlton is often the Straw Loser to Will, whose mistreated by his family, while Jazz is constantly kicked out of his house.
+Carlton is often the Straw Loser to Will, who's mistreated by his family, while Jazz is constantly kicked out of the Banks' house.

-Weird Al Effect: Will Smith manages to do this to himself; the name "Fresh Prince" originally served as his stage name as part of DJ Jazzy Jeff and the Fresh Prince, but any and all uses of the term as a nickname for him evaporated after Independence Day and his transition as a solo rap artist in the mid-1990s.
-Nowadays "Fresh Prince" is universally shorthand for the series, to the point that younger viewers are unaware that it ever meant anything else.
+Will Smith manages to do this to himself; the name "Fresh Prince" originally served as his stage name as part of DJ Jazzy Jeff and the Fresh Prince, but any and all uses of the term as a nickname for him evaporated after Independence Day and his transition as a solo rap artist in the mid 1990s.
+Nowadays, "Fresh Prince" is universally shorthand for the series, to the point that younger viewers are unaware that it ever meant anything else.

 Likewise, the Theme Tune contains several visual shout outs to the music video "Parents Just Don't Understand", which much of the modern audience has never seen.